hardik311099/book/book/README.md

 To learn React, check out the [React documentation](https://reactjs.org/).

-Date: 8 Dec, 2022
+    Date: 9 Dec, 2022
     Technology: Node JS
     Reports To:

     Today I have worked on:

-Category Data Posted. in Backend usinf from data.
+    Book Images Posted. in Backend using from data.
     Data view Book data in dom & post Book Data in progres.
+    Login & Sign Up From Create. & Auth-token is  Stor  & remove in localstorge .

     Thanks & Regards,
     Hardik Chauhan